Actyx/Actyx/web/developer.actyx.com/blog/2020-08-26-optimizing-differential-dataflow-applications-strings.md

 ```

 This brings us to the remaining attribute: `Abomonation`.
 This one is required by the internal serialization mechanism employed
-by the differential dataflow, which is not `Serde` as most of the Rust ecosystem uses, but `Abomonation`.
+by the differential dataflow, which is not [`serde`](https://serde.rs/) as most of the Rust ecosystem uses, but `Abomonation`.
 This is a very efficient binary wire
 encoding, result in good performance of the resultant program.

 `Abomonation`, like `Serde` needs to be transitive, which means that if you want to build your struct out of parts, they also need to support